awsdocs/amazon-glacier-developer-guide/doc_source/data-retrieval-policy.md

  With Amazon Glacier data retrieval policies, you can easily set data retrieval limits and manage the data retrieval activities across your AWS account in each region\.
 For more information about Amazon Glacier data retrieval charges, see [Amazon Glacier pricing](https://aws.amazon.com/glacier/pricing/)\.

 **Important**
 A data retrieval policy applies to standard retrievals only and manages retrieval requests made directly to Amazon Glacier\.
-It does not manage data restore requests for Amazon S3's `GLACIER` storage class\.
-For more information, see [GLACIER Storage Class: Additional Lifecycle Configuration Considerations](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-archival.html)\.
+It does not manage data restore requests for the Amazon Simple Storage Service \(Amazon S3\) GLACIER storage class\.
+For more information about the GLACIER storage class, see [GLACIER Storage Class](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier) and [Transitioning Objects](http://docs.aws.amazon.com/AmazonS3/latest/dev/lifecycle-transition-general-considerations.html) in the *Amazon Simple Storage Service Developer Guide*\.

+**Topics**
 + [Choosing an Amazon Glacier Data Retrieval Policy](#data-retrieval-policy-details)
 + [Using the Amazon Glacier Console to Set Up a Data Retrieval Policy](#data-retrieval-policy-using-console)
 + [Using the Amazon Glacier API to Set Up a Data Retrieval Policy](#data-retrieval-policy-using-api)